 The effective range for the device was also limited to roughly 40 feet in any given direction from the unit.
 Depending on your layout, this could be effective for most residential homes but could have limitations in multi-floor settings or areas outside the MicroCells line of sight.

-Best Replacement for an AT&T Microcell
+Best AT&T Microcell Replacement

 All AT&T signal boosters are designed for compatibility with all major U.S. mobile carrier networks—not just AT&T. Meaning that coworkers or family members can enjoy the same enhanced cell coverage—no matter who they use for mobile service.
 Likewise, there are no limitations to the number of users who can benefit from the existing outside cell signal being amplified throughout the office or home where your booster is installed.

 Unlike WiFi Calling, using a AT&T signal booster doesn’t require an internet connection or any subscription.
 No monthly fees are required.
-No phone pairings.
-Or a login to a network.
+No phone pairings or a login to a network.

 WiFi Calling can sometimes slow down internet bandwidth—especially in a home or office with several devices connected at once.
 Voice quality can also be affected during peak use times for local broadband service.
 Handoffs from WiFi Calling to e mobile carrier network are also tricky.